mqwilber/2015-04-17-ucsb/lessons/git/git_tutorial.md

 To keep things simple in this lesson, we won't actually write the code to perform these tasks - instead, we'll create the script file and add simple lines of pseudo-code to describe each action.
-(Incidentally, we'll actually review some real code to do this in a later lesson.)

 To start off, our script file will contain the following text.